 Glarb has been pouring out his energy on people that want good voice talent, but not on people that need the talent he has.

 Why am I so sure of this?
-Because it’s how I operate.
+Because it’s how I've learned to operate.

 Years and years ago in my early life I spent a stint as a home alarm salesman.
 We were required to set three appointments a day by phone.
 That usually meant about fifty plus calls a day using the script the company had given us.